 Electric Cars: The Business Solution To Reaching Net Zero

 With gas prices soaring and an increasing drive for sustainability across the UK, electric cars have never made more sense.
-Yet figures show that despite electric car sales increasing, the market still has plenty of room to grow – and could contribute far more to efforts to decarbonise.
+Yet figures show that despite electric car sales increasing, the market still has plenty of room to grow – and could contribute far more efforts to decarbonise using smart energy solutions

 Electric cars made up more than a third of new car registrations in March of 2022, the highest figure ever and a growth of more than 78% on the year prior.